anushkagupta-06/Synapto/README.md

 ## 🤝 Team

-Made with ❤️ by [Your Name or Team Name]
+Made with ❤️ by Team Synapto

 ---